 In some cases, other parts of the body are affected as well.
 These include:

 There is no cure for Sjogren's.
 No treatment can restore the ability of the glands to produce moisture.
-Patients with Sjogren’s have an increased incidence of non-Hodgkin’s lymphoma .
-They should be screened aggressively.
 The goal of treatment is to relieve symptoms.

-This condition is generally benign.
-However, people with severe cases are at increased risk for developing lymphoma .
+People with severe cases of this syndrome are at increased risk for developing cancers such as non-Hodgkin lymphoma and thyroid cancer .
 This is a cancer of the white blood cells.
 Your doctor will need to monitor you for this.

 American Autoimmune Related Diseases Association